rufuspollock-okfn/data-quality-uk-25k-spend/README.md

 dq run dq.json
 ```

-Essentially, the data quality run is a [Good Tables batch process](http://goodtables.readthedocs.org/en/latest/batch.html). on each row in `sources.csv`.
+Essentially, the data quality run is a [Good Tables batch process](http://goodtables.readthedocs.org/en/latest/batch.html). on each row in `data/sources.csv`.
 GoodTables has hooks for passing in pre and post task runners for both each individual pipeline, and, the whole batch process.

 These task runners are responsible for the actual data quality assessment, building on the raw information the GoodTables collects on all the data sources, and, while the Data Quality CLI ships with default post processing tasks, you may pass in your own custom tasks if they are API compatible, via `dq.json`.